aleixclemens-blip/world-cup/README.md

 # world-cup
-World cup app that allows to view teams participating, standings or results.
+Webpage that allows to view teams participating, standings or results of the football world cup.